 Include wiggle room for expenses

-No matter the agreed upon rate for a project, be sure to ask the client for flexibility when it comes to expenses.
+No matter the agreed-upon rate for a project, be sure to ask the client for flexibility when it comes to expenses.
 Expenses can be anything from travel, subscriptions, transcription services, supplies, and software.
-You may not anticipate any outside expenses for a project, but by including a clause defining what expenses you may incur gives you the ability to ask for reimbursement if you do end up paying money from your own pocket.
+You may not anticipate any outside expenses for a project, but including a clause defining what expenses you may incur gives you the ability to ask for reimbursement if you do end up paying money from your own pocket.

 Fenton, Palios, and Yan all agree that non-compete agreements have got to go.
 Freelancers make their living by working with multiple companies, regardless if those companies are competitors.
 This clause serves no benefit to freelancers and should be scrapped from any and all contracts a freelancer signs.